olebole/python-cpl/doc/install.rst

 ---------------

 * `Ubuntu repository <https://launchpad.net/~olebole/+archive/astro>`_ (10.04
-  and 10.10).
+  LTS, 10.10, and 11.04).
 This repository also contains the required packages that are not in the standard distribution (CPL etc.)
 * `Python egg <http://peak.telecommunity.com/DevCenter/EasyInstall>`_ planned

 Source code